ralfjackels/ShipmentTracking/README.md

 The Shipment-Tracking provides information on all aspects of a postal item.
 Only a consignment number is required for the query.
 The user gets information about the following aspects:

-- Delivery Status (Palced shipment, in delivery, delivered)
+- Delivery Status (Placed shipment, in delivery, delivered)
 - Delivery type (Express or Standard)
 - Shipping and delivery address
 - help